Key facts

 Alternative plan options

-If you want the cheapest phone plans available, your best option may be a mobile virtual network operator (MVNO) like Red Pocket and Mint Mobile.
+If you want the cheapest phone plans available, your best option may be a mobile virtual network operator (MVNO) like RedPocket and Mint Mobile.

 These carriers have agreements with larger providers like Verizon, AT&T and T-Mobile to use their infrastructure to provide service to their own specific customers.
 MVNO costs are lower since they do not have the expense of cell tower construction, upkeep, etc. A potential downside of signing up with an MVNO is that their customers are often deprioritized by the larger network during high-volume times, so your service may see periods of slowdowns.

-Doing your homework can save you money when purchasing a cellphone plan.
-If you have an internet plan with AT&T, Verizon, T-Mobile, Optimum, Spectrum or Xfinity, check to see if you can save by bundling it with their mobile phone plans.
+Our internet and phone experts can help save you money when purchasing a mobile plan.
+If you have an internet plan with AT&T, Verizon, T-Mobile, Optimum, Spectrum or Xfinity, you may be able to save money by bundling it with their mobile phone plans.

-See Allconnect’s research hub for similar articles.
+See Allconnect’s Research hub for similar articles.

 Written by:

-Robin LaytonEditor, Broadband Content
+Robin LaytonSenior Editor, Broadband Content

 Edited by: